Naval Air Station Whidbey Island: Demographics

 Whidbey Island Station is also a census-designated place (CDP).
-The population was 1,541 at the 2010 census.
+The community was first listed as an unincorporated place in the 1970 U.S. census under the name Ault Field; and redesignated as a census designated place in the 1980 U.S. census.
+The CDP was renamed Whidbey Island Station prior to the 2010 U.S. census.

 According to the United States Census Bureau, the CDP has a total area of 17.2 sqkm, of which 0.05 sqkm, or 0.30%, are water.

 The installation is served by the Oak Harbor School District.